anagainaru/ADIOS2-addons/GPUStorage/ADIOS.md

 endif()
 ```

-**Check for GPU buffers inside ADIOS**

-If Cuda is enabled, the ADIOS library will check if the buffer provided by the user is in GPU or CPU space.
-This can be done in the `Put` function implemented in `source/adios2/core/Engine.tcc` or when the buffered is copied to the adios buffer.
+### 4.2.
+Compile ADIOS with CUDA and CuFile enabled

+**File available in this repo in `adios/compile`.**

+Add the libraries and include directories for Cuda and CuFile in `{ADIOS_ROOT}/source/adios2/CmakeLists.txt`.

-In the corresponding `CmakeLists.txt` file the link to the Cuda compiler needs to be added
+For CUDA the link to the Cuda compiler needs to be added:
 ```
 if(ADIOS2_HAVE_CUDA)
   target_include_directories(adios2_core PUBLIC ${CUDA_INCLUDE_DIRS})